Dharanisree2004/BookstoreAPI/README.md

-# BookstoreAPI
+# Bookstore API

 ## Overview
-This is a Spring Boot-based REST API for a Book Store.
+This is a Spring Boot-based REST API for a Bookstore.
 It provides functionalities for managing books and user authentication (login and signup).

 ---